-Databricks Runtime 5.4 and above support the binary file data source, which reads binary files and converts each file into a single record that contains the raw content and metadata of the file.
+Databricks Runtime supports the binary file data source, which reads binary files and converts each file into a single record that contains the raw content and metadata of the file.
 The binary file data source produces a DataFrame with the following columns and possibly partition columns:

 path (StringType): The path of the file.

 modificationTime (TimestampType): The modification time of the file.
 In some Hadoop FileSystem implementations, this parameter might be unavailable and the value would be set to a default value.